sapegin/richtypo.js/Readme.md

-# Richtypo: typography enhancer for Node.js
+# Richtypo: typography enhancer for Node

 [![Build Status](https://travis-ci.org/sapegin/richtypo.js.svg)](https://travis-ci.org/sapegin/richtypo.js)

 The main purpose of this library is to enhance typography of your HTML.
-It supposes that your texts already have right quotes, dashes and other symbols (you can use [Typography Keyboard Layout](http://ilyabirman.net/typography-layout/)).
+It supposes that your texts already have right quotes, dashes and other symbols (you can use [Typography Keyboard Layout](http://ilyabirman.net/projects/typography-layout/)).
 Richtypo adds non-breaking spaces in right places, CSS classes for abbreviations, ampersands and hanging punctuation for special styling.

 ## Features